yanglyuxun/book_genre/README.md

 | 3                                      | 0.974554      |
 | 4                                      |  0.994910     |

-## Deep_part
+## Deep_part folder
+Deep learning of CNN and LSTM.
 No better performance.
-Details are in jupyter notebooks.
+Details are in Jupyter notebooks in the folder.